Tale of two cities: Kurdish vote lays bare political divisions

 “I will not vote.
 The referendum is not good.
 It could be dangerous because of the threat from Turkey and Iran,” said shop owner Ali Ahmed.

-The Kurds began moving towards semi-autonomy since a U.S.-led invasion toppled Saddam, ending what some called genocide against the ethnic group.
+The Kurds began moving towards semi-autonomy after a U.S.-led invasion toppled Saddam Hussein, ending what some called genocide against the ethnic group.

 But friction with Baghdad over oil and other issues led the Kurds to press harder for independence in a region that has been relatively stable compared to other parts of the country where sectarian blood spilled between Sunnis and Shi‘ites.

-Iraq has been struggling to come up with a formula for stability since the fall of Saddam and conflicts have drained state coffers.
+Iraq has been struggling to come up with a formula for stability since the fall of Saddam.

 Some Iraqis have suggested the country should be split into Kurdish, Sunni and Shi‘ite regions as a way of managing sectarian and ethnic tensions.